timescale/docs/timescaledb/timescaledb-license-comparison.md

 ## On TimescaleDB Licensing

-### TimescaleDB Open Source vs TimescaleDB Community
+### TimescaleDB Apache 2 Edition vs TimescaleDB Community Edition

 There are two versions of TimescaleDB available:

-### TimescaleDB Open Source (Apache 2.0)
-This is the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
+- TimescaleDB Apache 2 Edition is the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
-This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as-a-service, i.e. selling this product in the cloud.
+This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as-a-service..

+### TimescaleDB Apache 2 Edition

-- _Can I install TimescaleDB Open Source in my own premises and run it for free?_ Yes.
+- _Can I install TimescaleDB Apache 2 Edition in my own on-premises or cloud infrastructure and run it for free?_ Yes.
-- _Can I sell TimescaleDB Open Source as a service, even if I’m not the main contributor?_ Yes.
+- _Can I sell TimescaleDB Apache 2 Edition as a service, even if I’m not the main contributor?_ Yes.
+- _Can I modify the TimescaleDB Apache 2 Edition source code and run it for production use?_ Yes.

-  Actually, this is what the following vendors are doing: [Azure Database for PostgreSQL][azure-database], [Digital Ocean][digital-ocean], [Aiven for PostgreSQL][aiven].
+TimescaleDB Apache 2 Edition is available at the following service providers: [Azure Database for PostgreSQL][azure-database], [Digital Ocean][digital-ocean], [Aiven for PostgreSQL][aiven].

-### TimescaleDB Community (Timescale License, TSL)
+### TimescaleDB Community Edition

-TimescaleDB Community is the latest, most updated version of TimescaleDB, available under the [Timescale License (TSL)][timescale-license].
+TimescaleDB Community Edition is the latest, most updated version of TimescaleDB, available under the [Timescale License (TSL)][timescale-license].
+Read more about the Timescale License.

-Many of the most recent features of TimescaleDB are only available in TimescaleDB Community.
+Many of the most recent features of TimescaleDB are only available in TimescaleDB Community Edition.

-- _Can I install TimescaleDB Community in my own premises and run it for free?_ Yes.
-TimescaleDB Community is completely free if you manage your own service.
+- _Can I install TimescaleDB Community Edition in my own on-premises or cloud infrastructure and run it for free?_ Yes.
+TimescaleDB Community Edition is completely free if you manage your own service.
-- _Can I sell TimescaleDB Community as a service, even if I’m not the main contributor?_ No.
+- _Can I sell TimescaleDB Community Edition as a service, even if I’m not the main contributor?_ No.
+- _Can I modify the TimescaleDB Community Edition source code and run it for production use?_ Yes.
+Developers using TimescaleDB Community Edition have the “right to repair” and make modifications to the source code and run it in their own on-premises or cloud infrastructure.
+However, consistent with the previous question, users may not make modifications to the TimescaleDB Community Edition source code and offer it as a service.
-- _Is there a hosted version of TimescaleDB Community?_ Yes.
-There are two options for users that want to run TimescaleDB Community as a hosted service in the cloud: Timescale Cloud and Managed Service for TimescaleDB (MST).
+- _Is there a hosted version of TimescaleDB Community Edition?_ Yes.
+There are two options for users that want to run TimescaleDB Community Edition as a hosted service in the cloud: Timescale Cloud and Managed Service for TimescaleDB (MST).
 Timescale Cloud is a cloud-native platform for time-series, hosted in AWS.
 MST is a database-as-a-service offering for TimescaleDB.
-MST is offered in AWS, Azure and Google Cloud.
+MST is offered in AWS, Azure, and Google Cloud.

 ### Feature comparison

 <table>
   <tr>